Best controllers for Xbox Game Pass (xCloud) for Android Android Central 2022

 - An unlikely option: Sony DualSense

-- For the professionals: Xbox Elite Wireless Controller Series 2
+- For the professionals: Elite Series 2 Controller - Black

 - Best clip: PowerA MOGA Mobile Gaming Clip

 Best controller overall: Razer Kishi Mobile Game ControllerStaff Pick

 The premier option when it comes to true mobile gaming, the Razer Kishi turns your phone into a Switch-like machine.
 When not in use, it folds up small, perfect for shoving in a bag.
 It also has a USB-C pass-through so that you can charge your phone while you play.
 Overall, the quality is good with solid, clicky buttons and great ergonomics.
 This is one of the best controllers for Xbox Game Pass.

 Best for retro gamers: RunSnail 8Bitdo SN30 Pro Wireless Bluetooth Controller

 Got a hankering for a retro-style controller for your modern gaming needs?
 Then look no further than the new SN30 Pro from 8BitDo.
 Sporting that classic look with a contemporary Xbox theme, the SN30 Pro is also the best value on our list today.
-It includes a clip for mounting your phone to the controller, and also up to 18 hours of battery life and remappable buttons!
+It includes a clip for mounting your phone to the controller, up to 18 hours of battery life, and remappable buttons.
 It's truly a steal of a deal.